berkctezc/py-useful_tools/README.md

 # CONTACT FORMATTER

+formats what you paste to the command line and automatically copies the result to your clipboard...

+### TODO
-for now it just works for turkish phone numbers. i am going to add a QT Gui and regex in future
+*for now it just works for turkish phone numbers. gonna add support for every region *gonna program a frontend gui with qt
+*regex instead of replace